 Named after the Disney film of the same name, Tron (TRX) is most similar to Ethereum as a platform for helping developers build and deploy decentralized applications.
 Although it’s only a little more than three years old, Tron has an incredibly big community following which has allowed it to quickly become a top ten altcoin in terms of market capitalization.

-In terms of creating a decentralized internet, many people think that Tron has a key role to play.
+In service to a decentralized web, many people believe that Tron has a key role to play.
 Part of this has to do with TRX’s impressive speed.
 Tron is capable of handling close to 2000 transactions every second, a feat that puts it on par with major payment processing giants such as PayPal.

 One benefit of investing in Tron is that it allows for passive earnings while TRX sits in your wallet or ledger.
 Each TRX you choose to stake in your wallet offers a return in a 1 to 1 ratio, which in turn generates “Tron power” which can be utilized to create more TRX.